Find Affordable College Courses

 Charleston, SC

 Our 2023 rankings named College of Charleston the most popular school in South Carolina for anthropology students working on their bachelor’s degree.
-Located in the medium-sized city of Charleston, C of C is a public school with a large student population.
+Located in the city of Charleston, C of C is a public college with a fairly large student population.

 Anthropology majors at C of C take out an average of $25,634 in student loans while working on their Bachelor's Degree.

-A rank of #2 on this year’s list means University of South Carolina - Columbia is a great place for anthropology students working on their bachelor’s degree.
-Located in the midsize city of Columbia, UofSC is a public school with a very large student population.
+Out of the 5 schools in South Carolina that were part of this year’s ranking, University of South Carolina - Columbia landed the # 2 spot on the list.
+Located in the medium-sized city of Columbia, UofSC is a public school with a fairly large student population.

 About 60% of the students majoring in anthropology at the school are women while 40% are male.